GSD Disobedience Problems

 • Speak in a low but authoritative voice to tell the dog that you are serious, and this attitude cannot be tolerated.

 German Shepherds are highly confident dogs.
 This means that they will not like anyone else interfering in their business.
-If you are facing troubles training your dog to obey you, sign up with us and follow the tips on our site.

 Leave a Comment